csecareanu/linux/memory/memory.md

 WritebackTmp:          0 kB
 CommitLimit:     6398040 kB
 Committed_AS:    4620760 kB

+Total size of vmalloc memory area.
 VmallocTotal:   34359738367 kB

+Amount of vmalloc area which is used.
 VmallocUsed:           0 kB

+Largest contiguous block of vmalloc area which is free.
 VmallocChunk:          0 kB

 HardwareCorrupted:     0 kB
 AnonHugePages:         0 kB
 CmaTotal:              0 kB